ashu-tosh-kumar/todo_notifier/README.md

 - TODO Notifier copies/clones the respective repository into a temporary location to avoid the risk of modifying any file.
 - It then reads through all the files in the project and collects all the TODO items
 - It then generates the summaries as specified in the configuration
-- Finally it sends the notifications (by default via Emails) to respective users and a group as a whole *[Upcoming feature]*.
+- Finally it sends the notifications (by default via Emails) to the set group as a whole *[Upcoming feature]*.

 ### Salient Features